rccline/test_repository/README.md

 - `git rebase origin/main`

 #### 3. Branching for **`feature development`**.
-  - Remembering what features I am working with.
+  - Strategy to remember what features I am working with.
   - One strategy:  Name each brach for the file being worked on.
     - E.g.  Branch name is:  `feature/filename`
     - E.g. `features/new-file2` while developing file named:  *new-file2.R*